HW#2: Visualizing Historical Temperature Changes in Singapore#

 Tips:

-• You can refer to this GitHub repository to make the climate stripes.
+• Refer to this GitHub repository for guidance on creating climate stripes.

 # Your solutions go here.